IL ABA is a BACB ACE provider, with provider number OP-16-2686. Jennifer Klapatch Totsch is the ACE coordinator.

 Our board consists of the following members:

 Jennifer is a Board Certified Behavior Analyst- Doctoral level (BCBA-D) and an Assistant Professor and Program Director in the Applied Behavior Analysis degree programs at National Louis University (NLU).
-She earned her MA in clinical psychology and Ph.D. in applied behavior analysis at The Chicago School of Professional Psychology.
+She earned her MA in Clinical Psychology and Ph.D. in Applied Behavior Analysis at The Chicago School of Professional Psychology.
 She has worked as a behavior analyst since 2005 in a variety of clinical and educational placements, including foster care, public schools, residential centers, and private practice.
 Her professional practice focuses on systems-level consultation and support and the design and implementation of pragmatic behavioral interventions to create longstanding, socially significant changes.
-Prior to joining NLU, Jennifer served as an assistant professor and the Director of Applied Professional Practice at The Chicago School of Professional Psychology; there, she focused her efforts on improving instructional design and measurement methods in the classroom and designing a competency-based practitioner training program.
+Prior to joining NLU, Jennifer served as an Assistant Professor and the Director of Applied Professional Practice at The Chicago School of Professional Psychology; there, she focused her efforts on improving instructional design and measurement methods in the classroom and designing a competency-based practitioner training program.
 Jennifer is actively involved in state- and national-level professional organizations as an advocate for increased stringency in the training of behavior analysts and dissemination of behavior analysis to the public.